 Our academic seminars are designed to qualify for academic credit at many colleges and universities.
 However, we do not grant academic credit.
 If you are participating in a group from your university, please consult with your campus liaison or faculty advisor about your particular credit arrangements.
 If you need help identifying your campus liaison or faculty advisor, please contact firstname.lastname@example.org.

 Application and Registration Deadlines

 - Faculty Leader Application Deadline: November 11, 2020

 How to Apply

-If you're not quite ready to apply, fill out our request for information and a member of our staff will reach out to you.
+If you're not quite ready to apply, fill out our request for information below.

 Cancellation and Refund Policy